Back to first presentation slide

 Construction Document, 3-D Modeling and Rendering Guidelines

-• For Construction Documents, choose the ten color "slice" that most closely approximates materials in question, and combine thin & thick colors within that color range to simulate shadows as needed.
+For Construction Documents, choose the ten color "slice" that most closely approximates materials in question, and combine thick and thin colors within that color range to simulate shadows as needed.

-• For 3-D Models, choose a color to match the material closest, without concern for line thickness.
-This can be fixed after converting the 3-D models to 2-D elevations through the layer/color settings.
+For 3-D Wireframe Models, choose a color to match the material closest, without concern for line thickness.
+This can be fixed after converting 3-D models to 2-D elevations through layer/color settings.

-• For Rendering, apply materials to model, only when absolutely necessary.
+For Renderings, apply materials to models only when absolutely necessary.
 With most rendering software, the default colors may render well enough for schematic/preliminary design presentations.

 Recommended Color and Material Associations